-PRACTICAL WAYS TO EMBRACE THE STRANGER NEXT DOOR by John Barnett
+PRACTICAL WAYS TO EMBRACE THE NATIONS AS YOUR NEIGHBOR

+by John Barnett

-Today there are an unprecedented 68.5 million people around the world who have been forced to flee their homes due to war, persecution, or natural disaster.
-Out of these millions of displaced people, approximately 25.4 million have left their home country and sought refuge across international borders.
+Today, there are more than 100 million people around the world who have been forced to flee their homes due to violence and persecution.
+Out these millions of forcibly displaced people, approximately one-third have left their home country and sought refuge across international borders.